top of page

 DETAILED ABOUT

-During my four years at Syracuse, I worked with the Syracuse Men's Club Hockey Team (ACHA), the Syracuse Crunch (AHL), WAER-FM, WJPZ-FM, and ACC Network Extra.
-I was also a broadcaster for the Brewster Whitecaps of the Cape Cod Baseball League during the summer of 2022 and served as a voice for the Hamptons Collegiate Baseball League in the summer of 2021.
+I graduated summa cum laude from the S.I.
+Newhouse School of Public Communications at Syracuse University in December 2022.
+During my four years at Syracuse, I gained extensive broadcasting experience, working with the Syracuse Men’s Club Hockey Team (ACHA), the Syracuse Crunch (AHL), WAER-FM, WJPZ-FM, and ACC Network Extra.
+I also broadcasted for the Brewster Whitecaps of the Cape Cod Baseball League in the summer of 2022 and served as a voice for the Hamptons Collegiate Baseball League in the summer of 2021.

-For most kids, the athletes are the stars.
-For me, it has always been about the broadcasters.
-While I loved sports, I tended to focus more on how the announcers called the plays rather than on the plays themselves.
-I would rewind and listen to every detail of every call, admiring the announcers’ passion, sophisticated sports language, and knowledge.
-And yes, I am still my friends’ favorite video game announcer.
-In simple terms, I am a sports broadcasting enthusiast, and I love being one.
+While hockey is my passion, I have also announced multiple sports on television and radio, anchored news and sports talk shows, interviewed coaches and players, and voiced commercial spots and videos.
+For most kids, athletes are the stars — for me, it was always the broadcasters.
+I grew up admiring how announcers called the plays with passion, sophisticated sports language, and knowledge.
+I would rewind and listen to every detail of their calls, and I still remain my friends’ favorite video game announcer.
+In short, I am a sports broadcasting enthusiast, and I love being one.

 bottom of page